St Andrews, Victoria: Bushfires

 On 7 February 2009 a major bushfire destroyed houses on Ninks, Muller, Jacksons and Wild Dog Creek Roads, as well as Buttermans Track and Olives Lane.
 Its progression toward the town centre was halted by a southerly wind change, which saved the rest of the town, but drove the fire front further east, destroying the towns of Kinglake and Marysville.

+Facilities

+A mobile library service managed by Yarra Plenty Regional Library stops weekly at the Wadamuk Community Centre.